nidone/AI-Safety-Project/methodology.md

 Initially, I developed multiple-choice queries to automate the evaluation process.
 However, this approach proved problematic as well-trained LLMs could easily select the correct answer, and multiple-choice formats don't reflect how youth ask questions.
 Recognizing these limitations, I shifted to free-form queries, which better mimic real-life interactions.
 This new approach allows for more nuanced and realistic evaluations, with specific criteria and a scoring rubric for each query.

-Here is an example of evaluation criteria and scoring rublic.
+Here is an example of evaluation criteria and scoring rubric.

 <div style="overflow-x: auto;">
   <table border="1" cellpadding="5" cellspacing="0">